 From the Inca and colonial magnificence of the city of Cusco, we journey to the Sacred Valley of the Incas - with its incomparable Andean scenery, archaeological treasures and traditional village communities - and on to Machu Picchu.
 This timeless city lost for more than four centuries in the dense, fauna-rich forest that surrounds it still is undoubtedly the most emblematic attraction in the Americas.

 Leaving the realm of the Incas, we travel into the Amazon basin, to the Tambopata National Reserve, one of the most biologically diverse regions on the planet and the setting for our Ecolodge.

 We will pick you up from the airport, and we will transfer to your hotel in Lima.

 Cusco, the oldest continuously inhabited city on the continent, lies in exceptionally beautiful Andean countryside and its legacy as the hub of the Inca Empire is readily apparent: most of the city streets are lined with Inca-built stone walls and crowded with Quechua-speaking descendants of the Incas.

-At the colourful markets of the valley you will be able to buy Peruvian crafts, jewellery and textiles, and see the traditional produce market where local people trade.
+At the colorful markets of the valley you will be able to buy Peruvian crafts, jewelry and textiles, and see the traditional produce market where local people trade.
 Pisaq market is open on Tuesdays, Thursdays and Sundays, and Chinchero market is open on Sundays.